SpaceX COTS Demo Flight 2: Original plan

 Under the original Dragon testing plan, the C2 and C3 missions would have been flown instead of C2+.
 C2 would have rendezvoused with the ISS, however it would not have performed the capture and berthing part of the mission.
 The third test-flight was intended to be Dragon's first mission to berth with the ISS.
-Following a 15 July 2011 meeting between SpaceX and NASA officials, the COTS 3 mission objectives were tentatively combined with the proposed COTS 2 demonstration flight, due to the Falcon 9's two previously successful launches, and the Space Transportation System's shuttle fleet recently being retired.
+Following a 15 July 2011 meeting between SpaceX and NASA officials, the COTS 3 mission objectives were tentatively combined with the proposed COTS 2 demonstration flight, due to the Falcon 9's two previously successful launches, and the Space Shuttle fleet recently being retired.